naclonts/portfolio-blog/content/blog/prioritizing-your-email-inbox-with-ai/index.md

 ---
 title: Prioritizing your email inbox with AI
 date: "2024-03-31T12:00:00.000Z"
-description: "Discusses an application that uses AI to prioritizes a message inbox, using the Gmail API and prompt chaining with ChatGPT."
+description: "An email assistant that uses AI to prioritize a message inbox, using the Gmail API and prompt chaining with ChatGPT."
 ---

-> This article describes an application that uses AI to prioritizes a message inbox, using the Gmail API and prompt chaining with a Large Language Model.
+> This article describes an email assistant application that uses AI to prioritizes a message inbox, using the Gmail API and prompt chaining with a Large Language Model.

 - [Introduction](#introduction)
 - [Demo](#demo)